thinkbigthings/seebie/server/README.md

 Since the test value is set inside the test configuration, we do not need to set the value in GitHub Actions.

+We DO need to configure it as an environment variable in Heroku.

 When running from the IDE it should be configured as an environment variable in a Run/Debug Configuration in IntelliJ: